amirivojdan/khoroos/docs/guide/docker.md

 ```

 - **GPU device-driver error:** check the host driver and NVIDIA Container Toolkit setup.
-- **401 or repository not found:** confirm the token can read both private model repositories.
+- **401 or repository not found:** check the configured repository IDs.
+If using private
+  replacements, confirm the token has read access; remove stale credentials for public access.
 - **Permission denied:** check bind-mount permissions for UID/GID 10001.
 - **Out of GPU memory:** reduce the action batch size and run one analysis at a time.
 - **Unhealthy during startup:** inspect `docker compose logs khoroos`; downloads may still be